nkonstantinou/BaCS_lab_manual/source/expectations.rst

   don’t wear pajamas and sweat pants – but jeans are totally fine.
 * Avoid wearing very strong perfumes/colognes/etc.
   in the lab (for the sake of your coworkers and our participants).
+* Assumption is the mother of disaster.
+Ask if not sure.
+* Never write something in an email that you wouldn’t be willing to post on a public web site.

 Principal Investigator
 ------------------------